Turkey detains Syrian suspect in deadly Istanbul bombing

 The Istanbul Police Department said videos from around 1,200 security cameras were reviewed and raids were carried out at 21 locations.
 At least 46 other people were also detained for questioning.

-The suspected allegedly departed the scene in a taxi after leaving TNT-type explosives on the crowded avenue, police said.
+The suspect allegedly departed the scene in a taxi after leaving TNT-type explosives on the crowded avenue, police said.

 Sunday’s explosion was a shocking reminder of the anxiety that gripped Turkey when such attacks were common.
 The country was hit by a string of deadly bombings between 2015 and 2017, some by the Islamic State group, others by Kurdish militants who seek increased autonomy or independence.